PetersonDave/petersondave.github.io/_posts/2018-11-01-Upgrading-to-Sitecore-9.markdown

 ### 5. Solr Search Logs Grow Excessively

-Also a known issue with Sitecore 9 update 1, we needed to suppress warning in our search logs.
+Also a known issue with Sitecore 9 update 1, we needed to suppress warnings in our search logs.
 Use the following patch

 {% highlight xml %}
 <?xml version="1.0"?>